typelevel/Laika/docs/extending-laika/directive.md

 ----------------------

-You can browse the source of the built-in directives here: [directive-api] But the logic required for the `toc` or `for` directives is more complicated than what you would probably do for a little custom helper tag that you need to unclutter your templates.
+You can browse the source of the built-in directives here: [directive-api] But the logic required for the `toc` or `for` directives is probably much more complicated than what you would usually do for a little custom helper tag that you need to unclutter your templates.

 Therefore we'll show and explain a very simple example here that